Bibazavr/cordova-plugin-bluetoothle/readme.md

 ### startAdvertising ###
-Start advertising as a BLE device.
+Start advertising as a Ble device.
 Note: This needs to be improved so services can be used for both Android and iOS.
 On iOS, the advertising devices likes to rename itself back to the name of the device, i.e. Rand' iPhone

 ```javascript